ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 reached 1.0 but has popularity comparable to Rust (which started at the same time but is a more general systems-programming language) or Fortran (which has an enormous installed base) is pretty remarkable;
-further growth may simply be more modest simply because of the small size of the number of scientific programmers out there.
+further growth may inevitably be more modest simply because of the small number of scientific programmers out there.
 Still, I think one would want to see interest growing ahead of a 1.0 release, rather than flat or declining.

 **Instability driving off users, developers**